Read our lab’s philosophy and culture

 PRINCIPAL INVESTIGATOR

-Assistant Professor | Omenn-Darling Bioengineering Institute, Princeton Neuroscience Institute
+Assistant Professor | Omenn-Darling Bioengineering Institute, Princeton Neuroscience Institute, Princeton University

 CV (2024) | Twitter | Google Scholar

-Background.
-Tina received her AB in Molecular Biology from Princeton University in 2011, and her Ph.D. in Neuroscience from Stanford University in 2017 with Karl Deisseroth.
+Background: Tina received her AB in Molecular Biology from Princeton University in 2011, and her Ph.D. in Neuroscience from Stanford University in 2017 with Karl Deisseroth.
 She completed her postdoctoral training with Alice Ting at Stanford in 2021.

-Research interests.
-Functional and molecular profiling, protein engineering, technology development, systems neuroscience, motivated behaviors and decision making, in vivo imaging and manipulation of neural activity.
+Research interests: Functional and molecular profiling, protein engineering, technology development, systems neuroscience, motivated behaviors and decision making, in vivo imaging and manipulation of neural activity.

-Hobbies.
-Climbing, surfing, spending time with my Shibas, Hato and Luna.
+Hobbies: Climbing, surfing, spending time with my Shibas, Hato and Luna.

 POSTDOCTORAL SCHOLARS